jamf/authchanger/README.md

 * authchanger -reset

-⋅⋅⋅Will ensure that the authdb is reset to factory defaults for the following entries:
+&nbsp;Will ensure that the authdb is reset to factory defaults for the following entries:
 ⋅⋅⋅⋅⋅⋅system.login.console
 ⋅⋅⋅⋅⋅⋅system.services.systemconfiguration.network
 ⋅⋅⋅⋅⋅⋅system.preferences.network